rxavier/poniard/README.md

 > thrusting knife ([Wikipedia](https://en.wikipedia.org/wiki/Poignard)).

 Poniard is a scikit-learn companion library that streamlines the process of fitting different machine learning models and comparing them.

-It is meant to measure how “challenging” a problem/dataset is, which types of models work well for the task, and help decide which algorithm to choose.
+It can be used to provide quick answers to questions like these: \* What is the reasonable range of scores for this task? \* Is a simple and explainable linear model enough or should I work with forests and gradient boosters? \* Are the features good enough as is or should I work on feature engineering? \* How much can hyperparemeter tuning improve metrics? \* Do I need to work on a custom preprocessing strategy?

 This is not meant to be end to end solution, and you definitely should keep on working on your models after you are done with Poniard.